nantrinh/postit_app_walkthrough/lesson_1/README.md

 Create routes for posts and categories.
 Prevent the delete route from being accessed.

-Create controllers and views to view all posts, all categories, and the post-category relationship.
+Create controllers and views to view all posts and all categories.

 Change the association name between posts and user to posts and creator, so we have a better idea of the relationship of the association.